kubilayagi/articles/mystuff.md

         - you can only get cash back dollars in increments of $25.
 Assuming you are maximizing the benefits of this card and getting 3%, you need to spend $833.33 before you can cash out on your rewards
         - wells fargo has all kinds of shady things going on in the background.
 TODO: I am going to check whether I can get the card without having to open up any extra wells fargo accounts. wells fargo has a nasty habit of charging you with fees when you don't have funds in your accounts, so if this is the case, I am looking at the CapitalOne SavorOne card for dining, and i'll have to find a different one for gas and travel
         - Seems like you can have the credit card without a wells fargo account, but in order to claim the reward points as cash, you need to ask for a paper check, they won't send it to you electronically if you don't have a wells fargo account
+    - My stats when I applied:
+        - Around 750 credit score
+        - No existing account with Wells Fargo
+        - 2 open credit card accounts (aged avg 2.5 years)
+        - Credit score of around 750
+    - I ended up getting a fairly low credit limit.
+I think this may have been due to the fact that I don't have any open accounts with Wells Fargo, or that my income was too low.
+These are among other possible reasons that have to do with my credit report, such as the fact that I only have two accounts open that have been open for a relatively short time.

+#### Cards that I want to have (short term, within ~2-3 years):
 - [ ] Citi Bank Double Cash Credit Card
     - Mastercard
     - 2% on every purchase (for us since we pay off all of our credit card bills and don't carry a balance :) ).
 The official terms say: get 1% when you buy, another 1% when you pay your balance (on everything)